THE MEMBERS OF

-1. As required by the Companies (Auditors Report) Order 2015 ("theOrder")issued by the Central Government of India in terms of Sub section (11) ofSection 143 of the Act we give in the Annexure A a statement on the matters specifi edin paragraphs 3 and 4 of theOrder.
+1. As required by the Companies (Auditor's Report) Order 2016 ("the Order")issued by the Central Government in terms of Section 143(11) of the Act we give in"Annexure A" a statement on the matters specified in paragraphs 3 and 4 of theOrder.

 a) We have sought and obtained all the information and explanations which to the bestof our knowledge and belief were necessary for the purposes of our audit.

-c) The Balance Sheet the Statement of Profit and Loss including Other ComprehensiveIncome Statement of Changes in Equity and the Statement of Cash Flow dealt with by thisReport are in agreement with the books of account.
+c) The Balance Sheet the Statement of Profit and Loss including Other ComprehensiveIncome Statement of Changes in Equity and the Statement of Cash Flow dealt with by thisReport are in agreement with the relevant books of accounts.

-d) In our opinion the Balance Sheet the Statement of Profit and Loss and the CashFlow Statement comply with the Ind ASspecified under Section 133 of the Act read with Rule 7 of the Companies (Accounts)Rules 2014.
+d) In our opinion the aforesaid standalone financial statements comply with the Ind ASspecified under Section 133 of the Act read with Rule 7 of the Companies (Accounts)Rules 2014.

 i.
 The Company has disclosed the impact of pending litigations on its financialposition in its standalone financial statements.

 ii.
 The Company has made provision as required under the applicable law or accountingstandards for material foreseeable losses if any on long-term contracts includingderivative contracts.